10th Nordic Corporate Governance Network Conference June 13-15, 2018

 10th Nordic Corporate Governance Network Conference June 13-15, 2018.
 Keynote topic: “Governance and accountability in governmental and intergovernmental organizations”.

-Centre for finance is responsible for arranging the 10th Nordic Corporate Governance Network Conference.
+Centre for finance was responsible for arranging the 10th Nordic Corporate Governance Network Conference.

-The conference will be held June 13-15, 2018 at the School of Business, Economics and Law, Vasagatan 1, Gothenburg University.
+The conference was held June 13-15, 2018 at the School of Business, Economics and Law, Vasagatan 1, Gothenburg University.

 Areas of interest include, but are not limited to: